MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

   </tr>
 </table>

-There are 22 consonant phonemes in 5 places of articulation (bilabial, alveolar, post-alveolar/palatal, velar, and glottal), which form 2 series (voiceless and voiced).
+There are 21 consonant phonemes in 4 places of articulation (bilabial, alveolar, post-alveolar/palatal, and velar), which form 2 series (voiceless and voiced).
 All of the velars have plain and labialized versions.

 <table>
   <tr>